All Flashcards

 Define Respiration.

-Process where living organisms convert food into energy, releasing CO2.
+The process by which living organisms convert food into energy, releasing CO2 as a byproduct.

 Define Global Warming.